mhaugrud/msumcspy/_sources/SimplePythonData/StatementsandExpressions.rst

     http://media.interactivepython.org/thinkcsVideos/Expressions.mov
     http://media.interactivepython.org/thinkcsVideos/Expressions.webm

 A **statement** is an instruction that the Python interpreter can execute.
 We have only seen the assignment statement so far.
 Some other kinds of statements that we'll see shortly are ``while`` statements, ``for`` statements, ``if`` statements,  and ``import`` statements.
 (There are other kinds too!)

 .. index:: expression

 An **expression** is a combination of values, variables, operators, and calls to functions.
 Expressions need to be evaluated.
 If you ask Python to ``print`` an expression, the interpreter **evaluates** the expression and displays the result.

-.. activecode:: ch02_13
+.. activecode:: sdo
     :nocanvas:

     print(1 + 1)
     print(len("hello"))

 In this example ``len`` is a built-in Python function that returns the number of characters in a string.
 We've previously seen the ``print`` and the ``type`` functions, so this is our third example of a function!

 The *evaluation of an expression* produces a value, which is why expressions can appear on the right hand side of assignment statements.
 A value all by itself is a simple expression, and so is a variable.
 Evaluating a variable gives the value that the variable refers to.

-.. activecode:: ch02_14
+.. activecode:: sdp
     :nocanvas:

     y = 3.14